Pure (company): Launch and company history

 Pure celebrated its tenth anniversary in 2012 with a brand revamp.
 The company had been losing money after 2009.
 Parent company Imagination Technologies sold Pure in September 2016 to Austrian investment company AVenture AT for a sum of £2.6 million.
 It also resulted in the renaming of Pure Digital to Pure International.

 Pure acquired the license for Braun Audio from Braun, a division of Procter & Gamble.
-In 2019 Pure launched the Braun Audio range of design speakers, referencing the LE1 speakers designed by Dieter Rams.
+In 2019 Pure launched the Braun Audio range of design speakers, referencing the LE1 speakers designed by u7656ut.